Animated image of dark figure in white rocking a body under the surface of the water

 ABOUT

-Indira Allegra is a conceptual artist and founder of Cazimi Studio.
+indira allegra is a conceptual artist and founder of Cazimi Studio.
 Cazimi Studio uses weaving as a framework to creatively transform tension within different sites.
 The studio is unique in its emphasis on performance, publication and the integration of spiritual care as preferred design solutions.
 Thinking as a poet, threads of connection are discovered between seemingly disparate experiences.
 Moving as a weaver, these connections are interlaced into a greater whole.
+Researching as a polymath, they draw from diverse interests in weaving, critical phenomenology, end of life care, Buddhist philosophy, performance, traditional ecological knowledge and post-humanist thought.

-Allegra's work has been featured in The Art Newspaper, Artnet, Art Journal, BOMB Magazine, SF Chronicle, e-flux, All Arts and ARTFORUM and in exhibitions at the Museum of Arts and Design (New York, NY); Blaffer Museum (Houston, TX), Center for Craft Creativity and Design (Asheville, NC); John Michael Kohler Arts Center (Sheboygan, WI); Gray Area (San Francisco, CA); the Museum of the African Diaspora (San Francisco, CA) and San Jose Museum of Quilts and Textiles (San Jose, CA) among others.
+allegra's work has been featured in The Art Newspaper, Artnet, Art Journal, BOMB Magazine, SF Chronicle, e-flux, Hyperallergic, All Arts, Topical Cream and ARTFORUM and in exhibitions and performances at the Museum of Arts and Design (New York, NY); Blaffer Museum (Houston, TX); SFMOMA (San Francisco, CA); Center for Craft Creativity and Design (Asheville, NC); John Michael Kohler Arts Center (Sheboygan, WI); de Young Museum (San Francisco, CA); Jacob Lawrence Gallery (Seattle, WA); Gray Area (San Francisco, CA); the Museum of the African Diaspora (San Francisco, CA) and San Jose Museum of Quilts and Textiles (San Jose, CA) among others.

 LISTEN